aleph2c/miros/doc/i_mongol_example.rst

 But what about the draconian requirement placed on this unit by it's senior officers, "maintain your group cohesion or we will kill every member in your unit".
-If the horde adhered this command with autistic compliance, all the way up their leadership hierarchy, there would only be one horse archer left and his name would be Genghis Khan.
+If the Mongol horde adhered to this command with autistic compliance, all the way up their leadership hierarchy, there would only be one horse archer left and his name would be Genghis Khan.

 .. image:: _static/Genghis_Khan.jpg
     :align: center